CompassionAI/common/README.md

-# common
+# CompassionAI common repository

-Common utilities and dataset preparation tools
+Common utilities and dataset preparation tools in use by various CompassionAI projects.